Pregnant woman sitting

 • 75-80% of hospitalizations due to RSV happened during the first 6 months of life.

-• Maternal immunization refers to the process of vaccinating a pregnant woman so protective antibodies can be passed to the baby through the placenta before birth.
+• Maternal immunization with ABRYSVO refers to the process of vaccinating a pregnant woman so protective antibodies can be passed to the baby through the placenta before birth.

-• Many pregnant women choose to receive a vaccine while they are pregnant so their baby doesn’t have to receive a shot themselves after birth.
+• Eligible pregnant women can choose to receive Pfizer’s RSV vaccine ABRYSVO between 32 and 36 weeks of pregnancy so that their baby doesn’t have to receive a shot themselves after birth.

 Most common side effects of Pfizer’s ABRYSVO

-• Jaundice, also known as temporary yellowing of the eyes and skin, was seen in 7.2% of infants in ABRYSVO group and 6.7% in the placebo group.
+Jaundice, also known as temporary yellowing of the eyes and skin, was seen in 7.2% of infants in the ABRYSVO group and 6.7% in the placebo group.

 Pfizer’s ABRYSVO is given between weeks 32 through 36 of pregnancy

-• Pfizer’s ABRYSVO is the only RSV vaccine that enables a pregnant woman to pass RSV protection to their baby to protect them from birth through their first vulnerable 6 months of life.
-Pfizer’s ABRYSVO significantly reduced the risk of severe RSV in infants up to 6 months.
+Pfizer’s ABRYSVO is the only RSV vaccine that enables a pregnant woman to pass RSV protection to their baby to protect them from birth through their first vulnerable 6 months of life.

 View full prescribing information

 Talk to your doctor or pharmacist to see if Pfizer’s ABRYSVO is covered under your insurance plan.
-Additional savings and support options are available through Pfizer Vaccine Reimbursement Support Services.
+Additional savings and support options may be available at Pfizer RxPathways®.

-Certain vaccines may be covered or available at lower out-of-pocket costs in Medicare Part D, Medicaid, the Children's Health Insurance Program, or other consumer plans through the Inflation Reduction Act.
-For more information cms.gov.
+*This information is provided for informational purposes only.
+Accurate completion of reimbursement or coverage-related documentation is the responsibility of the healthcare provider and patient.
+Pfizer and its agents make no guarantee regarding reimbursement for any service or item.
+Certain vaccines may be covered or available at lower out-of-pocket costs in Medicare Part D, Medicaid, the Children’s Health Insurance Program, or other consumer plans through the Inflation Reduction Act.
+Coverage may vary based on the vaccine and the insurance plan.
+For more information, visit cms.gov.

 Pregnancy is a time when you may have a lot of questions for your doctor.
 Start the conversation about RSV and Pfizer’s ABRYSVO today.